anamomarfarooq/SampleGit/README.md

 SampleGit
 =========

 A sample repository to understand Git and GitHub.
-Trying out all the commands.
+Trying out all the commands.Again modifying the content for sencon commit.